The Administrative Team

 Ryan, and his wife, Colleen, are the proud parents of five children: Kyle, Caleb, Kimberly, Caressa, and Kailey.
 Pastor Weberg earned both his M.Div. and Th.M. from Calvary Baptist Theological Seminary.

-Jeff and his wife, Suzie, have two boys, Garrett and Carson.
+Chris and his wife, Sarah, have two children: Cassie and Shane.

 Article V — Church Organization